Buildings of the Ciudad de las Artes y de Las Ciencias of Valencia.

 This might be the main attraction of the whole complex.
 It is the largest oceanographic aquarium in Europe: over 110,000 square meters large and holding 42 million liters of water.

-There are several different enclosures represented in the Oceanografic, each housed within their own building: Mediterranean, Wetlands, Temperate and Tropical Seas, Oceans, Antarctic, Arctic, Islands, and Red Sea, in addition to the Dolphinarium.
+There are several different enclosures represented in the Oceanografic, each housed within its own building: Mediterranean, Wetlands, Temperate and Tropical Seas, Oceans, Antarctic, Arctic, Islands, and Red Sea, in addition to the Dolphinarium.

 Queen Sofía Palace of the Arts